asyncapi/website/pages/blog/2021-summary.md

 In 2021 we integrated our Google Analytics with Google Search Console (GSC).
 I believe that numbers from GSC can show how many more people hear about AsyncAPI and gain interest in the topic.
 In other words, the assumption is that the more people google, the more people are aware of AsyncAPI.

-The last data we have access to is from 20th of September 2020.
+The last data we have access to is from the 20th of September 2020.
 So we cannot fully compare 2020 and 2021.
-We know we had 1 230 000 (OVER ONE MILLION) impressions and 104 000 clicks in 2021 in total, but in the below table we only compare data between 20th of September and 31st of December.
+We know we had 1 230 000 (OVER ONE MILLION) impressions and 104 000 clicks in 2021 in total, but in the table below we only compare data between the 20th of September and the 31st of December.

 <table>
   <tr>